Language and Culture in Buenos Aires, Argentina

 Pre-requisite: SPAN 424/428

-SPAN 520: Structure of Spanish (3 credit hours)
+SPAN 522: Advanced Studies in Spanish Language (3 credit hours)

 SPAN 471: Studies in Spanish-American Culture and Civilization: Conversation (2 or 3 credit hours).
 This is a conversation course that will fulfill a Spanish major requirement only if taken for 3 credit hours.

-Host families are in neighborhoods near downtown Buenos Aires where classes are held.
+Homes will be located in neighborhoods near downtown Buenos Aires where classes are held such as Recoleta, Barrio Norte, and Palermo.
 Most students will take public transportation to get to class.

 Students will participate in cultural activities and local excursions to deepen their knowledge and appreciation of Argentine culture.
 Examples of local excursions include: